-After graduation in 2011, he decided to go into production of the Clintonel Reading Stand.
+After graduation in 2011, he went into production of one of his patents; the Clintonel Reading Stand.
 As the name implies, the stand holds books up and prevents the reader from straining their neck.
 It is equipped with battery powered lights and a page belt.

-Three hundred thousand naira saved up from NYSC allowances, with investment from a friend, was paid to a ‘highly recommended’ manufacturer in Aba for the reading stand’s mold.
+Three hundred thousand naira saved up from NYSC allowances, with investment from a friend, was paid to a ‘highly recommended’ manufacturer in Aba for the reading stand’s production cast and mold.

 He promised to deliver in exactly 3 months, but 1 year, more money and a lawyer’s intervention later, I got an unworkable caricature of what was originally paid for.